Killing of Vivian Strong

-On June 24, 1969, Vivian Strong, a 14-year-old African American girl, was killed in Omaha, Nebraska, United States, when a white police officer shot her in the back of the head without warning.
+On June 24, 1969, Vivian Strong, a 14-year-old Black American girl, was killed in Omaha, Nebraska, United States, when a white police officer shot her in the back of the head without warning.
 The white police officer, and his Black partner, had been dispatched to the location because there were "juveniles breaking in."
 When they arrived at the scene a small group of teenagers fled out of an abandoned apartment where they had been dancing.
-The killing sparked three days of riots in Omaha's predominantly African-American Northeast neighborhood.
+The killing sparked three days of riots in Omaha's predominantly Black Northeast neighborhood.

 After being suspended and then fired, the officer was charged with and pleaded not guilty to manslaughter.
 After the case, in which he personally testified, he was acquitted by an all-white jury and served two more years on the Omaha police force.

 The shooting has since been showcased in several theatrical adaptations.

 Vivian Strong

 The daughter of James and Kasie Strong, Vivian was born on December 24, 1954, in Philadelphia, Pennsylvania.
-She attended Tech Jr. High in Omaha, Nebraska and planned to become a secretary, but because of a heart condition she developed in 1964 (a leaky aortic valve), her attendance was irregular and sporadic.
+She attended Tech Jr. High in Omaha, Nebraska and planned to become a secretary, but because of a heart condition she developed in 1964 (a leaky aortic valve), her attendance was irregular.
 She routinely visited local hospitals and care facilities; for example in January 1964 she stayed at the University of Nebraska Medical Center for over a month (January 23 - February 27), and from April to November of the same year, she was a "bed patient" at Hattie B. Munroe Home.
 She had one sister and six brothers.
 A childhood friend described her as, "so sweet" and "a good friend to everybody."